Minimal Self-Contained Quantum Refrigeration Machine Based on Four Quantum Dots

-The quantity $T_C^{(eff)}$ introduced above has a clear operational meaning and it is our best candidate to define the effective temperature of $QD_c$.
-Still it is important to acknowledge that in experiments the cooling of $QD_{c}$ could also be detected by looking at the decrease of the mean asymptotic occupation number of the $QD_c$ (i.e. $\langle \mathbf{n}_{C}\rangle = \langle 0,1,0,0|{\rho}^{\infty}|0,1,0,0\rangle + \langle d|{\rho}^{\infty}|d\rangle$), with respect to the same quantity computed when the refrigerator is ``turned off'' (e.g. $\langle \mathbf{n}^0_{C}\rangle = \langle 0,1,0,0|{\rho}^{\infty}_{0}|0,1,0,0\rangle + \langle d|{\rho}^{\infty}_{0}|d\rangle$ where now $\rho_0^\infty$ is the asymptotic stationary state of the system reached when all the reservoirs but C are disconnected, i.e. $\Gamma_{H}=\Gamma_{R_{1}}=\Gamma_{R_{2}} =0$).
+The quantity $T_C^{(eff)}$ introduced above has a clear operational meaning and according to the literature it is a good candidate to define the effective temperature of QD$_2$.
+Still it is important to acknowledge that in experiments the cooling of QD$_{2}$ can also be detected by using the non-invasive techniques of e.g. Ref.~\cite{newexprefsQD} to look at the decrease of the mean asymptotic occupation number of QD$_2$, $\langle {n}_{2}\rangle = \langle 0,1,0,0|{\rho}^{\infty}|0,1,0,0\rangle + \langle d|{\rho}^{\infty}|d\rangle$), with respect to the same quantity computed when the SCR is ``turned off'' (e.g. $\langle {n}^0_{2}\rangle = \langle 0,1,0,0|{\rho}^{\infty}_{0}|0,1,0,0\rangle + \langle d|{\rho}^{\infty}_{0}|d\rangle$ where now $\rho_0^\infty$ is the asymptotic stationary state of the system reached when all the reservoirs but C are disconnected, i.e. $\Gamma_{i\neq C} =0$).
 We notice however that the cooling condition hereby defined does not coincide with the same pictured in Fig.~\ref{fig:efficiency}-a.
-We indeed exemplify in Fig.~\ref{fig:efficiency}-c for $U_{d}$=3 that according to this new definition of cooling different operating regimes are generally possible for the refrigerator.
-The $QD_{c}$ might be either colder ($\mathbf{n}_{C} < \mathbf{n}^{0}_{C}$ in zone I) or hotter ($\mathbf{n}_{C} > \mathbf{n}^{0}_{C}$, in region II) when the device extract heat from the C reservoir.
-Conversely, we might achieve a colder $QD_{c}$ also when the quadridot pumps heat into the colder bath (III).
-For the temperatures region IV none of the refrigeration effects is active.
-For completeness, we also report that the effective local temperatures of the other three QDs are generally positively correlated with the increase of $T_{H}$, witnessing the intuitive consideration that cooling of one part of the quadridot is made at the expenses of the heating of the rest of the device, independently from the operational definition of local temperature.
-Similar intermediate regimes emerge with other activation prescriptions, such as defining $\langle \mathbf{n}^0_{C}\rangle $ as the occupation for $T_{H}=T_{R}=T_{C}$ while maintaining all tunnel couplings as constant.
+We indeed exemplify in Fig.~\ref{fig:efficiency}-c for $U_{d}$=3 that according to this new definition different operating regimes are possible for the SCR.
+The QD$_{2}$ might be either colder (${n}_{2} < {n}^{0}_{2}$ in zone I) or hotter (${n}_{2} > {n}^{0}_{2}$, in region II) when the device extract heat from the C reservoir.
+Conversely, we might achieve a colder QD$_{2}$ also when the quadridot pumps heat into the colder bath (III).
+In region IV none of the refrigeration effects are active.
+Similar regimes emerge with other activation prescriptions, such as defining $\langle {n}^0_{2}\rangle $ as the occupation for $T_{H}=T_{R}=T_{C}$ while maintaining all tunnel couplings as constant.